Hundred Flowers Campaign: Escalation of criticism (Spring 1957)

-Effects of the campaign
+End of the campaign and subsequent crackdown

+In mid-May 1957, Mao Zedong wrote an essay titled The Situation is Changing and circulated it among Communist Party leaders.
+Academic Dayton Lekner observes that the essay marked a change in Mao's tone in his discourse on the Hundred Flowers campaign: "Gone was the equanimity about 'poisonous weeds' and encouragement to air views.
+In their place came a stark division between left and right."
+Mao wrote that Rightists were attempting to take back the cultural, scientific, and educational spheres, and that the major struggle was between "Rights and ourselves."

-On June 8, 1957, the major party newspaper, People's Daily, published an editorial that signaled the conclusion of the Hundred Flowers Campaign.
-The editorial asserted that "rightists" had exploited the new found freedom to attack the party and undermine the revolution.
-This, the editorial claimed, amounted to a hostile struggle "between the enemy and the people", indicating the beginning of a crackdown that later became the Anti-Rightist Campaign led by then party General Secretary Deng Xiaoping.
-Mao announced that "poisonous weeds" had grown amongst the "fragrant flowers" of the campaign, further terminology which signified the impeding crackdown.
+On June 8, 1957, the Party newspaper, People's Daily, published an editorial that signaled the conclusion of the Hundred Flowers Campaign.
+The editorial, titled Why Is This So?, labeled the previous "airing of views" as an attack by "Rightists."
+The editorial claimed, amounted to a hostile struggle "between the enemy and the people", indicating the beginning of a crackdown that later became the Anti-Rightist Campaign led by then party General Secretary Deng Xiaoping.
+Mao then announced that "poisonous weeds" had grown amongst the "fragrant flowers" of the campaign, further terminology which signified the impeding crackdown.
+Mao had already expressed private dissatisfaction at the direction of the campaign in mid-May 1957, stating in a secret memorandum that there were "revisionists" who had denied the class nature of the press, expressed admiration of bourgeois liberalism and democracy, rejected Party leadership and even worked closely with right-wing intellectuals (rightists) to create these "spate of wild attacks", declaring them as a "main danger" within the Party.

-In a revised version of On the Correct Handling of Contradictions Among the People, an essay aimed to revive the Hundred Flowers campaign published on June 19, 1957, Mao Zedong clarified the distinction between "beautiful flowers" and "poisonous weeds";
+In a revised version of On the Correct Handling of Contradictions Among the People, an essay aimed to revive the Hundred Flowers campaign openly published on June 19, 1957, Mao Zedong clarified the distinction between "beautiful flowers" and "poisonous weeds";